 TO SUM THINGS UP…

-And so, it has been 78 years since Idaho last walked off the Los Angeles Coliseum field in a bitter defeat after a game against USC, a lifetime to most people.
-The Vandals and Trojans will finally renew their series on September 1st, 2007.
+[Prior to Idaho's 38-10 defeat at USC in 2007], it had been 78 years since Idaho last walked off the Los Angeles Coliseum field in a bitter defeat after a game against USC, a lifetime to most people.
 The college football "dopesters" of the 1920s and the college football gurus of today's world would certainly agree that Idaho doesn't have a ghost of a chance in the game.
 They might be right.

 However, should the ball for some unknown reason bounce Idaho's way more often than the pundits predict, keep in mind the spirit of the Idaho boys of the 1920s, who battled the Trojans hard and expected to win, yet never did.
 The Vandals have been there before, and somewhere in that vast stadium the ghosts of Idaho's football past might be lurking still, waiting for one more chance to show what they can do on the national stage.